Object lesson to teach your child financial responsibility.

 I began brainstorming ideas and came up with a game plan that ended up having a greater impact than I ever could have imagined.

 To begin our money object lesson we announced to the kids that we were having a family meeting and that they all needed to come join us (cue groans).
-I ignored these sour face expressions and got started with our plan.
+I ignored their sour face expressions and got started with our plan.

 Phase 1: The Marshmallow Bank

 First, I gave each of the kids 5 marshmallows.
 I told them that those marshmallows were theirs to do whatever they wanted with.
 But, if they wanted to put the marshmallows in the marshmallow bank the marshmallows might grow.
 I reminded them that the more marshmallows they added to the bank, the more they would probably get in return.

 My 12 year old and 9 year old decided to put all five of their marshmallows into the marshmallow bank.
 However, my 5 year old chose to eat three of his marshmallows and put the other two into the bank.

 The “bank” was in my closet.
 We left them there while we moved onto Phase 2!